-- Illinois is one of only 16 states not to provide most people with parole opportunities. - Illinois passed "truth-in-sentencing" in 1998, severely restricting the opportunity to earn early release.
+- Illinois is one of only 17 states that does not provide most people with parole opportunities. - Illinois passed "truth-in-sentencing" in 1998, severely restricting the opportunity to earn early release.

-The bipartisan Illinois Resentencing Task Force, a legislative task force staffed by the Sentencing Policy Advisory Council, recommends retroactive sentencing reform to address inequities and allow people serving long sentences to petition for a sentence review.
+The 2022 bipartisan Illinois Resentencing Task Force recommends retroactive sentencing reform to address inequities and allow people serving long sentences to petition for a sentence review.